Rail Operations Group: History

-The Rail Operations Group (ROG) was established during 2014 by Karl Watts and David Burley.
+The Rail Operations Group (ROG) was established during 2014 by Karl Watts, Gary Prodger and Gordon Cox.
 At its onset, the company was expressly focused upon serving the expanding rail services sector, such as the haulage of new and refurbished trainsets between manufacturing sites, ports, and depots, as well as transferring off-lease trains around the rail network.
 According to Watts, a valuable opportunity had been presented at this time by a large proportion of rolling stock that was approaching the end of their leases.